Skip to main content

 Many HSA and FSA cards work for compounded peptide therapy with a valid prescription, but acceptance depends on your plan administrator and the prescribing diagnosis.
 Check directly with your benefits administrator.
 Insurance generally does not cover compounded peptides since they fall outside standard formularies.

 PeRx ships overnight, refrigerated, to all DC, Maryland, and Virginia addresses.
-Orders generally arrive next business day after the provider review is complete, whether you are in Georgetown, on Capitol Hill, in Arlington, or in Bethesda.
+Orders generally arrive the next business day after the provider review is complete, whether you are in Georgetown, on Capitol Hill, in Arlington, or in Bethesda.

 Several DC HRT and anti-aging clinics are men-only, but peptide therapy itself is not.
 PeRx serves both men and women.
 The assessment and provider review tailor the protocol to your profile regardless of sex.